xiaozongyang/VictoriaLogs/docs/victorialogs/data-ingestion/syslog.md

 ## Compression

-By default VictoriaLogs accepts uncompressed log messages in Syslog format at `-syslog.listenAddr.tcp` and `-syslog.listenAddr.udp` addresses.
+By default VictoriaLogs accepts uncompressed log messages in Syslog format at `-syslog.listenAddr.tcp`, `-syslog.listenAddr.udp` and `-syslog.listenAddr.unix` addresses.
-It is possible configuring VictoriaLogs to accept compressed log messages via `-syslog.compressMethod.tcp` and `-syslog.compressMethod.udp` command-line flags.
+It is possible configuring VictoriaLogs to accept compressed log messages via `-syslog.compressMethod.tcp`, `-syslog.compressMethod.udp` and `-syslog.compressMethod.unix` command-line flags.
 The following compression methods are supported:

 - `none` - no compression